 Also, budgetary allocation for the MNRE remains approximately similar to capital allocated in FY 2018-19, standing at INR 5200 crore.
 Unfortunately, the Government did not act upon the Parliamentary Standing Committee recommendation, which reinstatement the funding of renewable energy projects through National Clean Energy Fund (NCEF), which was diverted towards GST compensation fund since 2017.

-And lack of having a policy framework that supports domestic manufacturing are piling up huge hurdles in front of Indian solar vision.
+And lack of having a policy framework that supports domestic manufacturing are placing huge hurdles in front of Indian solar vision.

 To Remedy the Situation